 How to:Install an in Cupboard Pot Rack for under $5 bucks

 I lovein Cupboard Pot Racks.
-I do not like how much they cost though.
+I can tell you that I don’t like how much they cost though.
 I found a tutorial on Pinterest on how to install one and thought it was a great tutorial.
 I just don’t have the money to spend about $50.00 (total price after it would be installed w/all the hardware and such) on a rack that wouldn’t be coming with me when we are finally able to sell this house.
 The price didn’t stop me though.
 My husband and I figured we could just do what we did when we made our girls play kitchen, and use a rail from Ikea as our pot rack.
 Here’s how it turned out.
 It’s not super fancy, but it’s functional.

 Below are the steps I took to install it… just in case anyone is wondering.